dmx-systems/dmx-ldap/README.md

 - INFO (default): Only warnings and errors are logged including possible misconfigurations.
 - DEBUG: Hints, warning and errors are extensively logged during configuration and runtime phase.

+Interaction using Topics

+Topics of type systems.dmx.ldap.groupdn (GroupDN) can define a DN which denotes a groupOf object in LDAP.

+When a default association between a Workspace and the GroupDN topic is created the LDAP plugin creates the groupOf object.
+Additionally it sets the owner of the workspace as the first member of the groupOf object.

+It is assumed that the workspace owner, a DMX user, has a LDAP representation.

+If the workspace owner is the admin user but does not have a LDAP representation, the plugin uses the configured manager account instead.

+When the association between a workspace and a GroupDN is deleted, the corresponding workspace owner's member attribute is removed.
+When the last entry is about to be removed, the actual groupOf object is deleted as well.

 ## Licensing